boisgera/LLM-experiment/README.md

 ...        print(answer["response"], end="", flush=True)
 ...    else:
 ...        print()
+...
+Yes, I am listening.
+How may I assist you today?
 ```

 This is a similar experience, except that fragments of the answer are printed as soon as they are available, which is a more enjoyable experience.